BC Coroners Service

 - Whether any reasonable or practical recommendations may be made to prevent future deaths in similar circumstances.

-The Coroners Service is also responsible for the investigation of all child deaths (a child being a person under the age of 19 years) in B.C. and reviews all child deaths to discover and monitor trends and determine whether further evaluation is necessary or desirable in the public interest.
-This requires appropriate liaison with agencies such as the Ministry of Children and Family Development and the Representative for Children and Youth, among others.
+The Coroners Service also investigates all child deaths (a person under the age of 19 years) in B.C. and reviews all child deaths to discover and monitor trends and determine whether further evaluation is necessary or desirable in the public interest.
+This requires appropriate liaison with agencies such as the Ministry of Children and Family Development and the Representative for Children and Youth.

 The Coroners Service investigates all deaths in custody and all deaths in designated institutions.
-Some deaths may be handled by a public inquest (quasi-judicial public hearing) rather than a regular coroner's investigation.
-A group of deaths with similar factors may also be investigated in aggregate through a Coroner's Death Review Panel.
+Some deaths may be handled by a public coroner's inquest (quasi-judicial public hearing) rather than a coroner's investigation.
+A group of deaths with similar factors may also be investigated in aggregate through a Death Review Panel.